RepRapLtd/Walking-robots/Petoi/README.md

 Here is the experimental modified robot on it's development stand.
 Yes - we know the wires need to be tidied...

 We have plugged in a WiFi Raspberry Pi Zero and connected up a small PCB of our own.
-As you can see we have also replaced the lower legs with 3D printed ones and the robot's original head.
+As you can see we have also replaced the lower legs and the robot's original head with 3D printed ones.

 The enhancements that we are in the process of making are:

 1. Hall effect foot sensors, so the robot knows when its feet touch down.
 2. Gold contacts on the feet, so the robot can find a charging mat and recharge itself automatically.
 3. A small OLED display to convey information.
-This gives the Pi's IP address on boot.
+On boot, this gives the robot's IP address.
 4. The Pi's camera mounted on the head.
 5. A LIDAR rangefinder, also on the head.